Meeting Time: December 02, 2021 at 9:00am PST

 • Default_avatar

-Linda Garcia almost 3 years ago
+Linda Garcia about 3 years ago

 I am a resident of district 1, and I oppose the use of ARPA funding for law enforcement in Fresno.
 This is an opportunity for the city to invest in our community.
 I believe the funding would be best spent on developing affordable housing.